List Price US $289

 Highback Flex

 I love this mellow high back flex.
-It has really good twist and a little give going back.
+It has a really good twist and a little give going back.
 The Rome Vice has enough response but doesn’t bite into your calves when riding.
 Even if it’s not rotated correctly.

 Flex Underfoot

-The quasi-mini disc of the Rome Vice is pretty cool because it is smaller than a full sized disc and bigger than a mini disc.
-You can mount the screws like a full size disc and have a little more board stability or mount it like a mini disc for more flex underfoot.
-The only real contact is the disc too.
-The rest of the base plate has eva foam so there is a very natural flex underfoot.
+The quasi-mini disc of the Rome Vice is pretty cool because it is smaller than a full-sized disc and bigger than a mini disc.
+You can mount the screws like a full-size disc and have a little more board stability or mount it like a mini disc for more flex underfoot.
+The only real contact is the disc, too.
+The rest of the base plate has EVA foam, so there is a very natural flex underfoot.
 It has a really good feel.

 Turn Initiation/Response